linode/apl-docs/docs/apps/alertmanager.md

 A team may decide to override some or all of them, in order to have alerts sent to their own endpoints.
 Self-service rights to alerting must be enabled for the team (enabled by default for all teams).
 Each Team can enable a dedicated alertmanager instance.

-APL supports the following receivers:
+The following receivers are supported:

 - `Slack`
 - `Microsoft Teams`